apparebit/demicode/README.md

 ## Versions

+  - **v0.8.0** (2023/09/09):
+      - In interactive mode, render every page from scratch, taking terminal size into account.
+This enables paging forward *and* backward.
+On Linux and macOS, use left and right arrow keys to control paging.
+      - In batch mode, i.e., when standard in or out are redirected, emit all character blots without paging.
+      - Test loading of every supported UCD version to squash any remaining crashing bugs.
+The most recent versions still yield much better results.
+      - In preparation of Unicode 15.1, add support for the Canonical_Combining_Class, Indic_Syllabic_Category, and Script properties.
   - **v0.7.0** (2023/09/06) Clearly distinguish between user errors and
     unexpected exceptions; print traceback only for the latter.
 Modularize test script using `unittest`.
 In preparation of Unicode 15.1, specify which